dwaggenspack/SUSPECT-Power/readme.md

 There are 2 ways of performing this magical query to solve your quandry!

-1. Set your buffer distance in the box below the map.
+1. Set your buffer distance in the box on the map.
-2. Either click on the map or click the magnifying glass and type in an address.
+2. Either click on the map or enter an address in the bar to initiate a search.
 3. Behold the magic!

 All of the power plants in within your search area will be placed on the map as well as into the panel to the right!